CAG Translational Hematology

 - Strengthen collaborations with the pharma industry to develop new drugs for the treatment of blood cancers

-The CAG will work on improving the translational education of the next generation of clinicians and scientists working collaboratively on blood cancers to have a long-lasting impact on how blood cancer patients are treated.
+In CAG Translational Hematology we will work on improving the translational education and further education of the next generation and present clinicians and scientists in the field of blood cancers.

 If your inquiry concerns your symptoms, medical history and treatment, please contact your private doctor.